IssaAboudi/CPP_Notes/src/Variables.md

 - I specifically said "to the lowercase letter a".
 Capitalization matters in `char`s and by extension `string`s.
 We will talk more in depth about how the computer interacts with characters.

+I strongly encourage playing around with these different data types and getting used to their differences.
+Try storing numbers in a `char` as a challenge!

 ---
 # [Go back to the home page](HomePage.md)